Arborator/arborator-documentation/githubSync.md

 3. Merge the modifications done outside`arboratorgrew`branch from Github.

-?> While updating`arboratorgrew`branch you might have some conflicts, try to solve it directly from Github.
+?> While updating the branch you might have some conflicts, try to solve it directly from Github.

 4. Pull the changes from Github to your ArboratorGrew branch.